DaffaAdityaDev/portofolioDaffaAditya/posts/videoSharing.md

 ---
 title: 'How i design a video Sharing service'
 date: '2023-04-01'
 timeToRead: 10
-description: 'This article is designed to test all the styles in the blog.module.scss file.'
+description: 'Explore the architecture and features of a scalable video sharing service, including user authentication, video uploading, streaming, and more.
+Learn about design considerations, system architecture, and the importance of scalability and performance.'
 image: '/image/blogs/videoSharing/systemDesign.jpg'
 ---

-## Designing a video Sharing service that can scale

 In this blog, we will focus on creating the architecture and features that will be needed in this video Sharing service.